wlanslovenija/tunneldigger/docs/installation.rst

 ''''''''''''''

-The example hook scripts require that the routing daemon (like ``olsrd``) be configured with the tunneldigger bridge interfaces.
+The example hook scripts require that the routing daemon (like ``olsrd``) be configured with the Tunneldigger bridge interfaces.